If you were injured in an accident in California, you probably already know you may be entitled to compensation for your medical bills and lost wages.

 Unlike economic damages, which include medical expenses or lost wages, pain and suffering damages compensate for your injury’s intangible effects, including:

-However, since these damages are subjective and can vary significantly, it’s crucial to understand how California courts and insurance companies evaluate and calculate them.
+However, since these noneconomic damages are subjective and can vary significantly, it’s crucial to understand how California courts and insurance companies evaluate and calculate them.

 Since there isn’t a set formula, knowing how to calculate pain and suffering in California can be confusing.
 However, there are various methods to determine a reasonable award.